front of this man slept a startling company of women lying all upon

 such as is not right to wear in the presence of the gods' statues, nor even into

 --The Eumenides, Aeschylus

-The Furies are perhaps the most terrifying spectres of the ancient world.
+The Furies are perhaps the most terrifying specters of the ancient world.
 They are three sisters whose purpose in the world is purely vengeance.
 They were called the Dirae, the Furies, by the Ancient Greeks.
 They were called the Erinyes.
 But they were also called the Eumenides which means "The Kindly Ones."

 The picture to the left is of Orestes.
 His mother killed his father, Agamemnon, famous for the Trojan war and immortalized in the Iliad.
 Orestes was honor bound to avenge the death of his father, and so struck down his own mother, Clytemnestra.
 The picture shows the body of his mother falling as Orestes flees with the goddesses pursuing him with their full wrath.

 The Kindly Ones are not to be taken lightly.
-Once they have been summoned they can not be put back down.
+Once they have been summoned they cannot be put back down.
 Fortunately, they will only avenge specific crimes.
 And even more fortunately, they only answer requests for vengeance which are performed according to the old traditions and which have validity.
 Of course the risk you take is this: if you call on them falsely, you might find them torturing you.
-The more honest you are in the act of sumoning them, the more kindly they treat you.
+The more honest you are in the act of summoning them, the more kindly they treat you.
 It is important to remember they will not stop just because the summoner changes their mind.
 They only stop when THEY are satisfied that justice has been done.

 even the sun will transgress his orbit but the Erinyes, the ministers of